-The many parks of Kangaroo Island are the National Parks SA Park of the Month for July 2018.
+The many parks of Kangaroo Island are the National Parks and Wildlife Service SA Park of the Month for July 2018.

 Kangaroo Island offers a variety of hikes and trails to explore the landscape and abundant wildlife.

 Across Kangaroo Island there are 7 national parks and conservation areas that have 29 walking trails: